Transport in Brisbane: Public transport

-The region is divided into eight fare zones radiating outwards from the Brisbane central business district (CBD), with Brisbane's built-up area falling within zones 1–3.
-Bus services are operated by public and private operators whereas trains and ferries are operated by public agencies.
-The CBD is the central hub for all public transport services with services focusing on Roma Street, Central and Fortitude Valley railway stations; King George Square, Queen Street and Roma Street busway stations; and North Quay, Riverside and QUT Gardens Point ferry wharves.
+The CBD is the central hub for all public transport services with interchanges at Central, Roma Street and South Bank railway stations; Cultural Centre, King George Square, Queen Street and Roma Street busway stations; and North Quay, Riverside and QUT Gardens Point ferry wharves.

-Various smaller transfer hubs, such as the Cultural Centre busway station, are located at various strategically placed points of public importance and public interest in the city, including the Queensland Cultural Centre, South Bank Parklands and shopping malls, which are usually within dense population centres.
-Many busway stations are co-located with (e.g. Roma Street station) or are near to train stations (e.g. Cultural Centre bus station and South Brisbane railway station), facilitating transfers between modes.
+Various smaller transfer hubs, are located at various strategically placed points of public importance and public interest in the city, including shopping malls, which are usually within dense population centres.
+Many busway stations are co-located with or are near to train stations (e.g. Roma Street or Cultural Centre/South Brisbane), facilitating transfers between modes.

-In December 2005, TransLink began all-night public transport services on Friday and Saturday nights, under the name of NightLink.
+In December 2005, Translink began all-night public transport services on Friday and Saturday nights, under the name of NightLink.
 These bus routes have numbers prefixed with the letter N, and often carry security guards.
 The Beenleigh, Ipswich and Caboolture rail lines also operate into the early morning hours.